asit-asso/extract/docs/getting-started/configure.md

 Database login username

 !!!
 Warning
     The user must have read, write and object creation/deletion privileges on the database, the used schema and all their tables and sequences.
-If the user belongs to a group, those privileges can ge granted at the group level.
+If the user belongs to a group, those privileges can be granted at the group level.

 **spring.servlet.multipart.max-file-size**<br>